 The main ingredients in traditional enchilada sauce can vary slightly depending on regional and personal preferences, but they typically include tomatoes, onions, garlic, chili peppers (such as jalapeños or dried chili powder), and various spices like cumin, oregano, and paprika.
 The sauce is usually simmered to blend the flavors and develop a balanced taste.

-Why you'll love Homemade Red Enchilada Sauce
+Why You'll Love Homemade Red Enchilada Sauce

 Simple